Ma'na an-Nakba: Summary

 The book draws a broad outline of the 1948 war.
 Zureiq goes on to discuss the history leading to the defeat of the 1948 war and its greater consequences for Arab nationalism, stating that seven Arab nations failed the task of "suppressing Zionism" and lost "a considerable portion of the land of Palestine."
 He describes Zionism as a determined and influential enemy, meticulously prepared for prolonged struggle, claiming that Zionists possess significant scientific and financial capabilities with multiple international allegiances.

 Zureiq progresses to discuss the causes of the catastrophe, establishing that the Arab nations are responsible for their ill-preparedness for battle, their disunity, and their underestimation of the strength of their enemy.
 He goes on to address the need to accept responsibility for the defeat and learn from the mistakes, warning to not place blame on the Jews, the British, the Americans, the Russians, or the United Nations.
 The book contains several observations that Zureiq warns could lead to an even greater disaster if the causes for the war aren’t addressed.

 Translation

-It was translated as The Meaning of the Disaster by R. Bayley Winder, published 1956 in Beirut (Khayat).
+It was translated as The Meaning of the Disaster by R. Bayly Winder, published 1956 in Beirut (Khayat).